15 significant disadvantages of living in the United States, according to a Russian-speaking immigrant

 8. American society is presented to us as very tolerant.
 It consists of numerous ethnic groups, peoples and cultures.
 But the melting pot of nations did not work out in the United States.
 Lots of hidden conflicts.
 I myself have felt the reverse racism twice.
 Twice when I bought something from dark-skinned people, I just felt hatred and precisely because I am a person with white skin.
 It cannot be hidden.
 Although there are many normal people of all races.
 But once in the evening in the "Black Quarter", you will surely get there in full.
 Latinos and African Americans generally dislike each other strongly.
 In Sacramento, I saw that in fast food restaurants, African Americans are not allowed to work in shifts with Hispanics, although blacks work fine with whites.
 Strong cultural differences and mentality lead to clashes.
 Therefore, they themselves try not to specifically intersect.
 Yes, after moving to the USA you will have to forget the word "n ** r".
 This is a gross insult.
 There can be serious consequences.

-10. A very serious disadvantage of the United States is medicine.
-A whole medical mafia.
+10. A very serious disadvantage of the USA is medicine.
+The whole medical mafia.
 Medicine is very expensive.
-It is imperative to be insured.
-But even with good, expensive insurance, you pay some sums if you need doctors.
-Medicines are very expensive, so I was surprised when I saw a small tube of Zovirax at a cost of 100 bucks (here it costs about 200 rubles - 2,5 dollars).
-Many medicines can only be purchased with a doctor's prescription.
-And every appointment with a doctor is money, and without medical insurance it is a lot of money.
-If you have chronic diseases and you are not a dollar multimillionaire, then the USA is not the country for you.
+It is necessary to be insured.
+But even with good, expensive insurance, you pay some amount if you need doctors.
+Medicines are very expensive, so I was surprised when I saw a small tube of Zovirax costing 100 bucks (in our country it costs about 200 rubles - 2,5 dollars).
+Many medications can only be purchased with a doctor's prescription.
+And every doctor’s appointment costs money, and without health insurance that’s a lot of money.
+If you have chronic diseases and are not a dollar multimillionaire, then the USA is not the country for you.

 11. The USA has one of the worst maternity protection policies.
-Working women have the right to only 12 weeks of unpaid leave after the birth of a baby, I emphasize - unpaid leave.
-Babysitters and kindergartens are insanely expensive.
-And kindergartens with ours are no match for any comparison.
-The parents bring the child and pass the food with him, and if the child has not eaten it for a short time, the educators throw the food away.
-A kindergarten can be in the form of one room or plus a playground the size of a room of 20 sq. m.
-In San Francisco, I saw such.
+Working women have the right to only 12 weeks of unpaid leave after the birth of a child, I emphasize - unpaid.
+Nannies and kindergartens are insanely expensive.
+And kindergartens cannot be compared with ours in any way.
+Parents bring the child and give him food, and if the child does not eat it for a short time, then the teachers throw away the food.
+A kindergarten can be in the form of one room or plus a playground the size of a room of 20 square meters. m.
+I saw these in San Francisco.

 On the subject: Why Russians are leaving the USA: the immigrant named the main reason